pzxyxz/pzxyxz.github.io/_pages/projects.md

 }
 </style>

-<p> Engineering offers a means to merge curiosity with methodical problem-solving, unraveling the complexities of how things function and transforming abstract ideas into tangible outcomes.
-It is as much an intellectual pursuit as it is a creative one.
-There is an undeniable adrenaline with unraveling how things work, piecing them together, and transforming abstract ideas into tangible realities.
-Here are some <span class="highlight">fun projects </span> throughout the years.</p>
+<p> I chose Mechanical Engineering because of my love for creating and designing.
+Here are some <span class="highlight">fun projects </span> throughout the years!</p>

 <style>